rtulke/securebot/README.md

 ## Configuration

-securebot uses a TOML configuration file.
+SecureBot uses a TOML configuration file.
 A default configuration can be generated with:

 ```bash
 securebot.py -g